ChiZhangRIT/video2txt/sent2vec/README.md

 mkdir sentences
 mkdir model
 ```
-Put the model and sentences data in *model/* and *sentences/* directory
+Put the model and sentences data in *model/* and *sentences/* directory.

+For TACoS dataset, run *parse_tacos.py* to generate sentences text file and corresponding info file.
+The generated text file includes all sentences in the entire dataset, with each line a single sentence.
+The info file contains lists of sequence id and detail level for each sentence.

 ### Generating vectors from sentences